Affairs are a lot more complicated than you think.

 19. We’re not proud of ourselves (but we probably won’t change)

 I’m not proud of being the other woman, and I certainly didn’t plan on stealing somebody else’s man.
-I encouraged him to be open and honest, but that just never happened.
+I was friendly, yes, and when he wanted more I encouraged him to be open and honest, but that just never happened.
 If I could turn the clocks back now then I know I should have said no, but I can’t.
 All I can do now is live and learn.
-I won’t apologise for him finding me desirable, though.
+I won’t apologise for him finding me desirable, why should I?
+I have as much right to be found attractive as you have to be respected.
+If your man really respected you, he would have just smiled and been on his merry little way.
+He disrespected you and hoped you wouldnt find out.

 20. In the end, he left us too